wilsonmar/wilsonmar.github.io/_posts/2022-01-06-elixir-lang.md

 1. Elixir is open sourced under Apache 2.0 license at<br /><a target="_blank" href="https://github.com/elixir-lang/elixir/">https://github.com/elixir-lang/elixir</a>
    * 668 watchers and 19.7k stars as of Jan 5, 2021

-   * Among <a target="_blank" href="https://github.com/elixir-lang/elixir/graphs/contributors">1,100 contributors</a> is José Valim, who created Elixir beginning in 2012, and continues to be a active author.
+   * Among <a target="_blank" href="https://github.com/elixir-lang/elixir/graphs/contributors">1,100 contributors</a> is José Valim, who created Elixir beginning in 2012, and continues to be a active author. <a target="_blank" href="https://www.youtube.com/c/SEKUNHO/videos">Jose's YouTube</a>

    * <a target="_blank" href="https://github.com/elixir-lang/elixir/pulse">15 authors</a>
    * 1,950,000,000 downloads